kamurani/katana/README.md

 `ssh -J katana k099`

 You can run `nvidia-smi` again to confirm that this is the same node that we have access to with our shell instance given to us when we submitted with `qsub`.

+> NOTE: if using a non-UNSW computer, this may use your local machine's username by default when trying to get into `k099`.
+Try `ssh -J katana YOUR_ZID@k099` instead.

 Exit and return to your local machine.